Sayrix/Ticket-Bot/README.md

 # What I am doing

 I'm implementing a django admin panel to the project to have more control over the database and facilitate queries.
-I'm not changing anything that could break or affect how the bot works
+I'm not changing anything that could break or affect how the bot works.
+(All I'm doing in the database is using existing tables, or creating new tables, I'm not changing existing tables.)

 # Fork Features
 * Provide ways to query and filter tickets